Keyunta Dawson

-Keyunta Dawson (born September 13, 1985) is a former American football linebacker and defensive end.
-He was drafted by the Indianapolis Colts in the seventh round of the 2007 NFL Draft.
-Dawson played college football at Texas Tech University.
+Keyunta Dawson (born September 13, 1985) is an American former professional football player who was a linebacker and defensive end in the National Football League (NFL).
+He was selected by the Indianapolis Colts in the seventh round of the 2007 NFL draft with the 242nd overall pick.
+Dawson played college football for the Texas Tech Red Raiders.

 College career

-In college, Dawson played defensive end for the Texas Tech Red Raiders.
+At Texas Tech University, Dawson played defensive end for the Red Raiders.

 Professional career

 After spending his first four seasons with the Colts, Dawson signed with the Detroit Lions.
 He was released by the Lions on September 3, 2011.
 Dawson was re-signed by the Lions on November 30, 2011, but then released about a month later.
 On January 6, 2012, the Tennessee Titans signed Dawson.
 After appearing in only three games, Dawson was placed on injured reserve with a hamstring injury.
 On March 7, 2013, the Titans re-signed Dawson to a one-year contract.
-The Titans released Dawson on October 5, 2013 to make room for quarterback Rusty Smith.
+The Titans released Dawson on October 5, 2013, to make room for quarterback Rusty Smith.
 On October 8, 2013, he signed with the Saints.